Drivers of employee engagement

 This article is a short guide to the output of a ‘driver analysis’ that examines the relationship between employee engagement and the other main themes in the Civil Service People Survey.

 From 2009 to 2017 outputs from the People Survey included ‘driver analysis’ that illustrated how the different themes of the survey influences levels of employee engagement.
 Changes to methodology in 2018 and a change of contractor in 2020 have resulted in this analysis being excluded from the standard reporting.
 The Civil Service and organisation results sections of this website include outputs of a new and updated driver analysis.

-This article provides a high-level overview of the analysis, an in-depth article provides a more detailed and technical discussion of the analysis.
+This article provides a high-level overview of the analysis, a separate in-depth article provides a more detailed and technical discussion of the analysis.

 What is ‘driver analysis’?